George Johnstone (Royal Navy officer): Family and early life

-and an older brother of the East India Company official John Johnstone (1734–1795).
+and Margaret Ogilvy, and an older brother of the East India Company official John Johnstone (1734–1795).

 War of the Austrian Succession and Seven Years' War

 He began his career at sea in the Merchant Navy, then entered the Royal Navy in 1746.
 He served in the War of the Austrian Succession, spending some time aboard HMS Canterbury, where he gained a reputation for bravery for an instance when he boarded an enemy fireship so that it could be towed away from a British squadron off Port Louis, Hispaniola.
 He spent some time as a midshipman aboard HMS Lark under Captain John Crookshanks.
 For reasons unknown Crookshanks refused to grant Johnstone his certificate, upon which Johnstone challenged him to a duel.
 The challenge being accepted, the two duelled and Crookshanks was wounded in the neck.
 The end of the war in 1748 left him without active employment, though he passed his lieutenant's examination in 1749.
 He spent some time in the merchant service during the years of peace, captaining at least one merchant vessel to the Caribbean.
 He was recalled to the navy at his new rank on the outbreak of the Seven Years' War, serving aboard HMS Bideford.
 He was however soon court-martialed for "insubordination and disobedience", and though he was found guilty his record of gallantry in combat was taken into account, and he was given a reprimand in 1757 and ordered to resume his duties.

 Johnstone went on to serve aboard HMS Dreadnought, seeing action at the Battle of Cap-Français on 21 October 1757 and receiving praise for his bravery from the squadron's commander, Commodore Arthur Forrest.
 Johnstone however made an enemy of Rear-Admiral Thomas Cotes as a result of a dispute over prize money.
 His combative nature was also demonstrated in 1758 when, while serving as first lieutenant aboard HMS Trial, he demanded a court martial of his captain Thomas Cookson for alleged incompetence in sailing the ship.
 The proposed court martial was dismissed out of hand by Admiralty.
 Despite these incidents, Johnstone was briefly made acting captain of the 70-gun HMS Essex in June 1759.